 - When at home, exposed individuals should wear a face covering and follow OHA quarantine guidance for 14 days to limit exposure to other household members.

 - See also OSHA requirements below regarding work restriction and return to work.

-Oregon OSHA Adopts Temporary COVID-19 Rules, Including for Veterinary Facilities
+Oregon OSHA COVID-19 Rules as They Affect Veterinary Facilities

 1. Physical Distancing Measures

-- Owners and caretakers may come into the facility exam room for the purpose of receiving instruction as to providing home care for pets including but not limited to giving medication, fluids, managing feeding tubes or catheters, etc.
+- Receiving instruction as to providing home care for pets including, but not limited to, giving medication, providing fluids, or managing feeding tubes or catheters; or

 2. Masks, Face Coverings, & Face Shields